Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/shopify.md

 ### Client-side (device mode) tracking
 During installation, the Amplitude Shopify App adds the code snippet to all pages (included in theme.liquid) on your Shopify store.
 The benefits of this approach include:
-- Amplitude’s JS SDK library is loaded on all pages, except for the checkout
+- Amplitude’s JS SDK library is loaded on all pages, except for the checkout.

 ### Server-side (cloud mode) tracking
 During the Amplitude connection setup, the app adds a set of webhooks to your Shopify store.
 When a customer interacts with your store these changes are relayed server-side from Shopify to Amplitude.
 The advantages to this approach are: